-- Set high expectations which inspire, motivate and challenge pupils - Promote good progress and outcomes for pupils - Plan and teach lessons in which teaching responds to the strengths and needs of pupils with SEN - Work closely with support staff in the planning and monitoring of interventions - Make accurate and productive use of assessment to inform the four part cycle - Manage behaviour effectively to ensure a good and safe learning environment - Fulfil wider professional responsibilities in relation to SEN e.g. the effective deployment of support staff, professional development, acting on specialist advice - Communicate effectively with parents with regard to pupils achievements and pupils well-being
+- Set high expectations which inspire, motivate and challenge pupils - Promote good progress and outcomes for pupils - Plan and teach lessons in which teaching responds to the strengths and needs of pupils with SEND - Work closely with support staff in the planning and monitoring of interventions - Make accurate and productive use of assessment to inform the four part cycle - Manage behaviour effectively to ensure a good and safe learning environment - Fulfil wider professional responsibilities in relation to SEN e.g. the effective deployment of support staff, professional development, acting on specialist advice - Communicate effectively with parents with regard to pupils achievements and pupils well-being

-The SENCo has held this position since September 2016 but shares the role with the Headteacher, who is a highly experienced SENCo.
+The SENCo has held this position since September 2019.